mismasilfver/drink-tracker/readme.md

 - Fix the layout of the reset button
 - Fix the layout of the plus and minus buttons
 - Fix the mobile viewport issue due to buttons not being responsive enough
-- Add log on when the user clicks the plus or minus button
-- Add ability to view the log of clicks
+- Add ability to view the log of clicks DONE
 - Add button for staff drinks
 - Add picture capability when clicking add button
+- Set baseline price for each drink to be shown in the entry log
+- ?
+Refactor the views to different files for better management

+# Drink Tracker 1.1

+- _FEATURE_ ADDED: log function that keeps track of when drink was added, removing latest addition if decrease is pressed
+- ADDED: Debugging logs.